HemitSystemutvikling/ePROM/BestillingAvSkjemaV2.md

 * apiKey – ApiKey of the end user system placing the order
 * formOrderId – The Id of the formOrder
 * notificationChannel – The actual channel used to notify the patient about the form order `{ None | Helsenorge | DigitalMailbox | Unsecure | PhysicalMailbox }`
+* timestamp - Timestamp when order was initiated
+* timestampUtc - Timestamp when order was initiated in UTC format
 * formOrderStatus – Status of the formOrder
   + Ordered – The formOrder was successful
   + Error – The formOrder was not successfull.
 For time being, the only reason for this is when the patient cannot be notified because there is no way to make contact.